threeplanetssoftware/apple_cloud_notes_parser/README.md

 This program will:
 1. Parse legacy (pre-iOS9) Notes files (but those are already plaintext, so not much to be gained)
 2. Parse iOS 9-15 Cloud Notes files
-3. ... decrypting notes if the password is known
+3. ... decrypting notes if the password is known and the device passcode is not used
 3. ... generating CSV roll-ups of each account, folder, note, and embedded object within them
 4. ... rebuilding the notes as an HTML file to browse and see as they would be displayed on the phone
 5. ... amending the NoteStore.sqlite database to include plaintext and decompressed objects to interact with in other tools